 My cat has a lump on their neck under the skin

 A subcutaneous lump is the scientific term for a lump under the cat's skin.
-In this case, we mean the abnormal presence of a lump which is not a lymph node or other type of ganglion.
+In this case, we mean the abnormal presence of a proliferation of cells which is not a lymph node or other type of ganglion.
 If we discover such a lump in our cat's neck, we should take them to the vet immediately to determine the cause.

 Hard lump on a cat's neck

 The texture of the growth can help us understand its nature.
 Often, a hard lump on a cat's neck might be a cyst or a tumor.
 A biopsy of the lump involves taking a small part of the lump and examining it on a cellular level.
 Doing so can help determine if the lump is a benign tumor or a malignant feline cancer.
 The treatment of a tumor will depend on whether metastasis (the spread of cancer cells through the lymphatic system) occurs.
 Surgery, chemotherapy or other interventions may be carried out.

 Any abnormal and excessive growth of tissue is known as a neoplasm.
 They can be malignant or benign.
 However, even otherwise benign neoplasia can cause problems if located on the neck or throat.
 The excessive growth can put pressure on the cat's trachea and/or esophagus.
 This can limit respiration and/or food intake, respectively.
 In these cases, the likely treatment will be surgical removal of the growth.

 Take a look at lumps on another part of a cat's anatomy with our article on why a cat has swollen testicles.

 Soft lump on a cat's neck